samanfrm/ADRtarget/README.md

 A list of unique identifiers and generic compound names in csv/tsv format (as a replacement for `data/compounds.csv`) is required to run the openFDA query.
 For the Random forest model, discretize and one hot encoded the pharmacology data as described in the manuscript methods and the R_code_modeling.R script.
+For the target-ADR associations: provide the mapping file between assay ID and gene names.

 ### Citation
 Robert Ietswaart<sup>\*,#</sup>, Seda Arat<sup>\*,#</sup>, Amanda X. Chen<sup>\*</sup>,